apollographql/apollo-ios/docs/source/api/Apollo/classes/ApolloClient.md

 public convenience init(url: URL)
 ```

-> Creates a client with an HTTP network transport connecting to the specified URL.
+> Creates a client with a `RequestChainNetworkTransport` connecting to the specified URL.
 >
 > - Parameter url: The URL of a GraphQL server to connect to.